Supelir1/TextAnalytics/README.md

 ### Structure
 * topic_classification.ipynb
-  * The final pipline for classification and summarization
+  * The final pipeline for classification and summarization
 * data_exploration
   * All files used to find out different properties of the data
 * diagrams